 Clarifies meaning, improves flow, and keeps readers turning the page.

-Stylistic editing, also called line editing, suggests ways to craft sentences and paragraphs to keep readers immersed in your book.
+Stylistic editing, also called line editing, suggests ways to craft sentences and paragraphs to keep readers immersed in your story.
 Stylistic editing sharpens word choices, adds transitions, reduces wordiness, smooths the syntax (the order of words), and alerts you to how readers experience the tone and mood.

 As a line editor, I'm attentive to your unique voice and style.
 The edited manuscript will sound like the best and truest version of you.